Did you know that it costs five times more to acquire a new customer on average versus retain an existing customer?

 - Perhaps they’re on the wrong pricing plan and would benefit from an annual plan discount.

 Be transparent when things go wrong, customers are much more likely to be understanding when they’re kept in the loop.
 Make your status page easy to find, manage expectations to avoid disappointments and be honest about your own limitations.
-There’s nothing worse then a customer who harbours resentment towards you for over selling and coming up short.
+There’s nothing worse than a customer who harbours resentment towards you for overselling and coming up short.

 Realistically you can’t win over every detractor and some degree of churn is inevitable, however when somebody does eventually churn, make sure they always leave on a high.

 Putting NPS in context requires you to combine NPS with all of your other user information.
-GoSquared People makes it obvious how you should be directing resources.
+People CRM makes it obvious how you should be directing resources.